PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-06 06:52:46
+Last updated: 2024-04-06 06:53:20
-Random Quote: Serve, Obey, Protect.
-Simple vows for a simple man.  -  Areo Hotah
+Random Quote: You know how they say 'it's been a pleasure'?
+Well... it hasn't. - Mike Ehrmantraut